hashi-stack/consul-ai-agent-sdk/README.md

         # Hey developer, implement the logic to fetch weather data here
 ```

-A orchestrator agent with adapts its instructions by reading the child-agent card
+An orchestrator agent which adapts its instructions by reading the child-agent card.
 ```python
 class OrchestratorAgent(ConsulEnabledAIAgent):